chinamike65/hugo-tuolesi/content/book4/book4en.md

 The temple holds prayers for the merit of Guotai and Min'an every year, such as the burial of the treasure vase and the Dakini Buddha's dharma meeting, which are also attended by believers from both Tibetan and Chinese communities.

-The integration of Tibetan and Chinese has become an important feature of Tuole Monastery.
+The fusion of Tibetan and Chinese has become an important feature of Tuole Monastery.

-Tuole Monastery, where treasures are preserved
+**Tuole Monastery, where treasures are preserved**

-Tuole Monastery is located in the holy place of the Dakini Buddha, and there have always been many deeds and exchanges between the dakini and eminent monks.
+Tuole Monastery is located in the holy place of the Dakini Buddha, and there have always been many deeds and exchanges between the dakinis and eminent monks.

 On the 10th and 25th of every month, the monastery holds the Dakini Buddha's Dharma Ceremony.
 Therefore, after the death of the monks and believers here, there are countless people who are reborn in the Dakini Buddha's Pure Land and the Land of Ultimate Bliss.

+There are many magical Buddha treasures in the Tuole Monastery.

-Buddhist scriptures: There are golden scrolls of "Prajna Sutra" in the collection of Tuola Temple, several chapters of Buddhist scriptures written by Jia, Cao Jie, (one of the two major disciples of Master Tsongkhapa), and passed down by the family of Ngawang Gyatso Vajra Master. , the golden word "Great Prajna Sutra".
+Buddhist scriptures: There are golden scrolls of Prajna Sutra in the collection of Tuole Monastery, several chapters of Buddhist scriptures copied by Venerable Gyaltsap Je (one of the two disciples of Master Tsongkhapa), and the golden character "Great Prajna Sutra" inherited by Ngawang Gyatso's family.

-Relics: There are Sakyamuni Buddha relics, Asanga relics, Bodhisattva bone relics, and Muganlian bone relics.
+Relics: The Tuole Monastery collects the relics of Sakyamuni Buddha, the bone relics of the Bodhisattva Asanga, and the bone relics of the Venerable Moggallana.

-Treasures: rare treasures such as Manjusri gems, antique methods inherited by Master Saikangba, and utensils.
+Treasures: Rare treasures such as Manjusri gems, antique instruments inherited from Master Saikangba, etc.

-Thangka: All murals in Tuola Temple are handwritten and painted by the lama of the temple;

-The thangkas in the monastery are all handwritten by the most famous thangka painters, and they are the treasures of Tibetan Buddhism.
+Thangkas: All the murals in Tuole Monastery are painted by the lamas of the temple; the thangkas in the temple are all painted by the most famous thangka painters, which can be called real treasures of Tibetan Buddhism.

-Ganlu Pills: The Ganlu Pills of Tuole Temple are composed of the sweet dew, dew, various Tibetan medicines and the merit of the guru from the Buddha statues of Tuole Temple, and are passed through the whole temple, and the lamas recite the sutras day and night, and are very precious.
+Ganlu Pills: The Ganlu Pills of Tuole Monastery are composed of the nectar dropped by the Buddha statues of Tuole Monastery, various Tibetan medicines and the blessings of the guru, and are blessed by the lamas of the whole monastery day and night.
+They are very precious.

+Tuole Monastery, where monks are cultivated

-The monks of the Tuola Temple who cultivate the talents are simple and kind, pure and solemn, of high moral character and elegant in manners.
+The monks in the monastery are simple and kind, pure and dignified, of high moral character and elegant in manners.

-In terms of cultivating monks, Tuola Temple pays attention to the combination of the study of the classics and the practice.
+In the training of monks, Tuole Monastery pays attention to the combination of the study of the classics and practice.

-At present, there are hundreds of monks living in Tuola Temple, and there are many monks who come and go.
+At present, there are hundreds of resident monks at Tuole Monastery, as well as many visiting monks.

 Since presiding over the monastery in 1994, Master Ngawang Gyatso has worked tirelessly to teach the Five Great Treatises, the Three Ways of Buddhism, and the Four Tantras.
 The Buddhist Geshe (Doctor of Buddhist Studies).

-The guru is earnest and good at guiding, the monks study hard, and the monks are born in large numbers.
-The monks in the monastery are simple and kind, pure and dignified, of high moral character and elegant in manners.

-In terms of cultivating monks, Tuole Monastery pays attention to the combination of the study of the classics and practice.

-At present, there are hundreds of resident monks at Tuole Monastery, and there are many visiting monks.

-Since 2002, the monastery has co-hosted the “An Da Dharma Conference” with the Laga Temple and the Shizang Temple in Qinghai, and jointly held the “Dharma Conference” with Hainan Prefecture, all of which have achieved good results and won a lot of eminent monks.
-Dade and people from all walks of life highly praised.
+Since 2002, the monastery has co-hosted the "Anda Dharma Conference" with the Laga Temple and Shizang Temple in Qinghai, and the "Dharma Debate Conference" with Hainan Prefecture and is highly praised by people from all walks of life.

-Today, the monks in the monastery are all flourishing and prosperous when they study, think, practice, and debate.
+As of today, Tuole Monastery has trained more than 30 lecturing masters from novice lamas, and many monks and lay believers follow them as teachers.

 Since 2002, the monastery has co-hosted the "Anda Dharma Conference" with the Laga Temple and Shizang Temple in Qinghai, and the "Dharma Debate Conference" with Hainan Prefecture is highly praised by people from all walks of life.